Networking Step By Step: Career Management by Stephen Semprevivo

 A natural reaction to the suggested descriptions is a question such as, “How?” back from your audience.
 You have successfully engaged them!

-- Always have a goal.
+Always have a goal of career management.
 It can be as simple as saying I am going to get three business cards from people who can help me.

 The informational interview: Just about everyone knows informational interviews are a great way to work your way into a company, however, peoples effectiveness in this area varies widely.
 Here is one way to approach the process.